-By Krishna Ghosh Africa & Indian Subcontinent Specialist
+By Krishna Ghosh Worldwide Specialist

 India is a country that knows how to celebrate, seemingly spilling over with holidays and traditions to honour life's milestones.
 Spiritually enchanting, India is a land of vivid colours and rich flavours, the scent of smokey incense and the excitement of energetic streetside markets.
 Here, a diversity of religious traditions and customs play an integral daily role in the lives of its 1.2 billion people.
 Holidays and festivals – religious or otherwise – are a vital part of life in India, and are celebrated with an intense fervour rarely seen anywhere else on the planet.
 And visitors on holiday to India can participate, as well, provided they know the best places to go.